 Duplicate generation

-Two engineers ask Claude the same question, get slightly different answers, and rebuild the same artifact twice.
-Multiply by 5,000 employees and the wasted compute and review time becomes a material line item.
+Duplicate generation happens when multiple employees use private AI tools to solve the same problem independently.
+When two engineers ask an AI the same question, get slightly different answers, and rebuild the same artifact twice, the wasted compute and review time becomes a material cost at scale.

 Invisible context